OUR OFFICE HAS MOVED TO POLK 305

 Accommodations at Project Success

-Project Success is not part of the Accessibility Center, but we work together to best meet the needs of our students.
-Therefore, many of the ADA accommodations are offered at Project Success.
-These include:
+Project Success is not part of the Accessibility Center, but we often work together to best meet the needs of our students.
+Therefore, Project Success oversees the academic accommodations for program participants, as mandated by the Americans with Disabilities Act.

 - Quiet environment for exams